HomeBlog Home

 • Installation

-As we discussed above, the biggest downside of owning a Tankless Water Heater is its higher cost.
-The initial installation costs and the price of the unit are more expensive than a traditional Storage Tank Water Heater.
+As discussed above, the biggest downside of owning a tankless water heater is its higher cost.
+The initial installation and unit costs are more expensive than a traditional storage-tank water heater.

 Tankless Water Heater, Electric, Shower, Hot water

-Tankless Water Heaters can be worth it, depending on the home and owners.
-If you are looking for a water heater that is smaller, this type is good for you.
-But if you live with multiple people and in a large home, this tank would not be the best option.
+Depending on the home and its owners, tankless water heaters can be worth it.
+This type is good if you are looking for a smaller water heater.
+But this tank would not be the best option if you live in a large home with multiple people.
 The more you run hot water, the more reliable a water heater you will need to keep up.

-A great thing about Tankless Water Heaters is that they have a lifespan of 20 years or longer.
-This is twice as long as most other water heaters; however, if you have an electric Tankless Water Heater, the lifespan of those last around eight to ten years, which is about the same as the traditional water heaters.
+A great thing about tankless water heaters is that they can last between 15 and 20 years before they need to be replaced.
+This is twice as long as the lifespan of most other water heaters; however, if you have an electric tankless water heater, its lifespan lasts around eight to ten years, about the same as that of traditional water heaters.

-Another good thing about these water heaters is that they are safer, sleeker, and use less energy than any other type of water heater.
-They do cost more than any other water heater initially, but over time, they end up being affordable because of the energy savings.
+Another benefit of these water heaters is that they are safer, sleeker, and use less energy than other types.
+Although they cost more initially, the energy savings over time make them affordable.

 The elements that make up a Tankless Water Heater are: